Ivan Baron (tennis): Career

 When he returned to the US Open main draw in 1993, it was as a qualifier.
-He lost in four sets to Renzo Furlan in the first round and also exited in the first round of the doubles, partnering Michael Joyce.
+He lost in four sets to Renzo Furlan in the 1st round and also exited in the 1st round of the doubles, partnering with Michael Joyce.
 In the 1994 US Open, Baron appeared only in the doubles, with Martin Blackman.
 They lost in the opening round.

 Baron had a win over then world number 11, Magnus Larsson, at the 1995 International Tennis Championships, in Coral Springs.
 He and Brett Hansen-Dent were doubles runners-up at the same event the following year.